-Having been informed that the X Special Meeting of the Health Sector of Central America (RESSCA) approved a third phase (1995-2000) of the Central American Health Initiative (ISCA) having as its principal reference the Central American integration process for sustainable human development.
+Having been informed that the X RESSCA approved a third phase (1995-2000) of the Central American Health Initiative (ISCA) having as its principal reference the Central American integration process for sustainable human development,

 - 1. To support the efforts under way to accelerate development and consolidate democracy in the Central American countries through actions in the field of public health, with special attention to working with the family and communities through coordinated efforts among the organizations of the sector. - 2.
 To congratulate the Member Governments of Central America for approving and launching a third phase of the ISCA that will continue the joint efforts toward a common health agenda in order to take maximum advantage of opportunities for improving the living conditions of the population within the framework of the Central American integration process and greater equity, social efficacy, and efficiency in the delivery of health services. - 3.
 To request the Director, within the limits of available resources, to continue to support the Central American countries in the social integration process, the formulation and implementation of a subregional health agenda, and the corresponding mobilization of resources.